mohdzain98/landing_ai_kyc/README.md

 1. Start the backend (`uvicorn …`).
 2. Start the frontend (`npm run dev`).
 3. Visit the Home page, upload the six required document categories, and watch the status badges update.
-4. Click **Process Documents** to jump into the Outcomes dashboard, review markdown summaries, and read the final lending verdict.
+4. Click **See Result** to jump into the Outcomes dashboard, review markdown summaries, and read the final lending verdict.

 ## Project Structure